Skip to content

 The client

 A wellness group with three locations across Bangkok and Phuket, well-known among expats and high-end domestic clients.
-Roughly twelve thousand past clients sitting in their booking system, the majority not seen in over six months.
+Roughly twelve thousand past clients sat in the booking system.
+The majority had not been in for over six months.

 The problem

 The spa was relying on word-of-mouth and walk-ins.
-Their email program was a quarterly newsletter that nobody on the team really enjoyed writing.
-The dormant client list was sitting there, untouched, despite a database that recorded which treatments each guest had booked, what they had spent, and how often they tended to return.
+The email program was a quarterly newsletter that nobody on the team really enjoyed writing.
+The dormant client list sat there untouched, despite a database that recorded which treatments each guest had booked, what they had spent, and how often they tended to return.

 The approach